Brad Parscale: Post-2020 election activities

-Following the election, Parscale criticized the Trump campaign's strategy following his removal as campaign manager.
+After the election, Parscale criticized the Trump campaign's strategy following his removal as campaign manager.
 He argued that Trump's response to the COVID-19 pandemic ultimately led to his defeat, but echoed Trump's claims of voter fraud as a factor.

 After the election, Parscale turned to real estate flipping, restarted his political consulting firm, and formed a data analysis startup.
 In October 2021, he was working for the 2022 Ohio gubernatorial campaign of former Republican congressman Jim Renacci against incumbent Republican Governor Mike DeWine.

 In January 2025, Parscale became chief strategy officer for Salem Media Group.

-In September 2025, Parscale registered as an agent of the Israeli government; his company Clock Tower X LLC received a contract worth $6 million to "provide strategic communications, planning, and media services in support of Havas' engagement by the State of Israel to develop and execute a nationwide campaign in the United States to combat antisemitism".
+Parscale has assisted several political campaigns in South America, including those of Nasry Asfura, Javier Milei, and Rodrigo Paz.